GASTRIC BYPASS PACKAGE IN IRAN

 - Take daily exercises;

-Most of the complications can be prevented by following surgeon’s instructions.
+Most of the complications can be prevented by following your surgeon’s instructions and adhering to a healthy diet and lifestyle.
 Constant visits help you avoid many of the mentioned complications.

 Mini gastric bypass surgery